-In just two short years NZEC has established the foundation to build a significant oil and gas company.
+In less than three years NZEC has established the foundation to build a significant oil and gas company.
 NZEC holds the largest onshore exploration land package on New Zealand’s north island, with conventional opportunities in the country’s main Taranaki Basin production fairway and both conventional and unconventional potential in the untapped East Coast “new frontier” of New Zealand’s oil shales.
 The Company has forged strong relationships with local communities and its iwi partners.
 NZEC’s reputation as a company committed to social and environmental responsibility will be integral to its success as the Company expands exploration activities into new communities.
 This reputation also helped recruit an experienced team with both New Zealand and Western Canadian sedimentary basins expertise, and NZEC continues to engage industry experts to ensure the capacity and expertise to support the Company’s exploration activities and growth plans.

 Early 2010 - John Greig and John Proust conceive idea to participate directly in New Zealand’s burgeoning oil and natural gas exploration opportunities.

 April 2010 - Company founded as East Coast Energy Ventures Ltd.

 May 2010 - File first permit application for the Castlepoint Permit, an early-stage shale exploration opportunity in the East Coast Basin that appears analogous to Canada’s Bakken play in Saskatchewan (permit granted November 2010).

 September 2010 - Newly hired company president Bruce McIntyre attends energy conference and learns of lower-risk, near-term conventional opportunities in the Taranaki Basin.